thecraftman/Python-REST-APIs/README.md

 # Python-REST-APIS
-Understanding the Basics of the python Flask AP
+Understanding the Basics of the python Flask API

 `You will be able to learn and understand how to design and implement RESTful API’s via the Flask framework.`